BarRaiser

 3. Lack of diversity

-When groups are composed only of people with similar backgrounds, they’re more likely to come to conclusions and make decisions that reflect their own views and not those of the entire group.
+When groups are composed only of people with similar backgrounds, they’re more likely to come to conclusions and make decisions that reflect their views and not those of the entire group.
 This can lead to flawed thinking and ineffective decision-making.

 4. Lack of knowledge